dell/csm-docs/content/docs/replication/deployment/powerstore.md

 After enabling the replication module you can continue to install the CSI driver for PowerStore following usual installation procedure, just ensure you've added necessary array connection information to secret.

-> **_NOTE:_** you need to install your driver at least on the source cluster, but it is recommended to install
-> drivers on all clusters you will use for replication.
+> **_NOTE:_** You need to install your driver on all clusters where you want to use replication.
+Both arrays must be accessible from each cluster.

 ### Creating Storage Classes